 Length (mins): 10:00

 Using manipulations in your Tasks allows you to easily create different variations of your task for different participant groups quickly and with little additional work!
 This allows you to create complex experimental set-ups with ease.
+Read more on adding manipulations to your task our How To: Task Builder - Manipulations guide.

 Length (mins): 4:06